 \section{Fits to our simulated data}

 As discussed in section \ref{sec:Nbodyint}, we show here the fits to the individual density distributions obtained for our $N$-body simulations.
-The density distributions for the CDM scenario and an SIDM scenario with $\sigma/m = 2 \, \rm cm^2/gm $ are shown in the top and bottom panel of figure \ref{fig:appA} respectively.
+The density distributions for the CDM scenario and a SIDM scenario with $\sigma/m = 2 \, \rm cm^2/gm $ are shown in the top and bottom panel of figure \ref{fig:appA} respectively.
 This is shown for three different halo mass namely $10^{10}M_{\odot}$, $10^{13}M_{\odot}$ and $10^{15}M_{\odot}$ in the left, middle and right panels of the figure respectively.
-The green solid and red dashed lines represent the best fit curves for the Jeans semi-analytic model and the cored NFW distribution respectively, the corresponding vertical colored lines denote the extent of its core radius.
+The green solid and red dashed curves represent the best fit curves for the semi-analytic distribution and the cored NFW distribution respectively, the corresponding vertical colored lines denote the extent of its core radius.
 The simulated data are shown by the gray points.

 \FloatBarrier